-Market Street, in the heart of the business district, is where Indian moneylenders ran a thriving trade during the colonial era.
+Market Street, in the heart of the business district, was where Indian moneylenders ran a thriving trade during the colonial era.
 Marcus Ng traces the imprint left by the Chettiars.

 As a boy, Lakshmanan Subbiah, a fourth-generation Chettiar, recalls walking down a street in the heart of the city near Raffles Place, a stroll that brought him past a mosque, where the cry of the muezzin1 would herald a throng of men in sarongs and skullcaps rushing to prayer.2 At the end of the road, towards the river, entrenched in the corner of a stately colonial building,3 moneychangers could be heard hollering, “US dollars, pounds, US dollars…”